SpektraSystems/Azure-Arc-for-Kubernetes/README.md

 ## Exercise 2: Getting started with On-Premise Kubernetes Cluster
 In the provided lab environment, you would already have one single node kubernetes cluster deployed through Minikube running on-prem in a Hyper-V host.
 In this exercise, we’ll explore how to verify if the cluster is running or not and access the cluster.

-## Exercise 3: Connect On-Prem Servers to Azure with Arc
+## Exercise 3: Connect On-Prem Clusters to Azure with Arc
 Azure Arc extends Azure Resource Manager capabilities to Kubernetes clusters on any infrastructure across on-premises, multi-cloud, and edge.
 Azure Arc-enabled Kubernetes is currently in public preview.

 In this exercise, you will browse through the on-prem kubernetes cluster which is hosted on Hyper-V and connect the Cluster to Azure Arc using the az connectk8s command.